edgedb/edgedb/docs/edgeql/ddl/functions.rst

     If ``true``, the function is only valid in contexts where there is a well-defined session.
-In particular, this function cannot be used over an HTTP port, within the body of another non-session-only function, as part of a view definition, or as a default value in definitions.
+In particular, this function cannot be used over an HTTP port, within the body of another non-session-only function, as part of a schema-level expression alias definition, or as a default value in definitions.
 This field is ``false`` by default.
     Examples of session-only functions: :eql:func:`sys::sleep`,
     :eql:func:`sys::advisory_lock`, :eql:func:`sys::advisory_unlock`,
     :eql:func:`sys::advisory_unlock_all`.